Canon 2000D vs Panasonic G7

 - More heavily discounted: Has been around for much longer (launched in May 2015).

-If the count of relative strengths (bullet points above) is taken as a measure, the G7 is the clear winner of the contest (16 : 10 points).
+If the count of relative strengths (bullet points above) is taken as a measure, the G7 is the clear winner of the contest (17 : 10 points).
 However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points when reflecting and deciding on a new camera.
+A professional wedding photographer will view the differences between cameras in a way that diverges from the perspective of a travel photog, and a person interested in cityscapes has distinct needs from a macro shooter.
+Hence, the decision which camera is best and worth buying is often a very personal one.

 In any case, while the comparison of the spec-sheets of cameras can offer a general idea of their imaging potential, it says little about, for example, the shooting experience and imaging performance of the 2000D and the G7 in practical situations.
 At times, user reviews, such as those published at amazon, address these issues in a useful manner, but such feedback is on many occasions incomplete, inconsistent, and unreliable.